-ACT Consulting and MonitoringAn essential part of the Premium Purity™ concept is our service offering where we collect, track and supply you with relevant hygiene data and customer reports to ensure monitoring of the established targets.
+ACT Consulting and MonitoringAn essential part of Premium Purity™ is our service offering where we collect, track and supply you with relevant hygiene data and client reports to ensure monitoring of the established targets.
 Our service also includes introduction and e-learning of the ACT ECA System.
 Consequently, ACT.Global becomes your consultant and trusted hygiene partner.

 Our customer reports are based on scientific data regarding an environment’s level of cleanliness (ATP) and contamination (TPC).
 These data are collected during our regular service visits, analyzed and compiled in a customer report that is available online for a client.